School Health Insurance

 All students are strongly encouraged to carry medical insurance to cover unexpected emergencies and illnesses and to prevent disruption of educational goals due to catastrophic financial burdens.

 Prescription Drug Benefits

 After a co-payment of $15 for generic or $35 for a brand name drug (per 30 day prescription) the cost of prescription drugs is payable in full up to the plan maximum for the policy year (when filled at a participating pharmacy).
-Generic contraceptives are covered with no co-payment.
-Prescriptions must be filled at a Catamaran participating pharmacy.
-Insured persons will be given a health insurance card to use for medical appointments and to use at a participating pharmacy.
+Generic Contraceptives are covered with no co-payment.
+Prescriptions must be filled at an OptumRx participating pharmacy.
+Insured persons will be given access to an online PDF copy of their health insurance card to use for medical appointments and to use at a participating pharmacy.

 Mail Order Prescription Drugs

 Rhode Island College students may order maintenance medications (those that are taken for long periods, such as for heart disease, high blood pressure, asthma, etc) through mail order.
 After a co-payment of $30 for generic or $70 for a brand name drug (per 90 day prescription) the cost of prescription drugs is payable in full up to the plan maximum for the policy year.
 Because of volume buying, OptumRx, the mail order pharmacy, is able to offer Covered Persons significant savings on their prescriptions.